The Bankrate promise

-High-risk drivers typically pay higher than average insurance premiums, as they are considered riskier to insure than drivers without violations on their records.
-In more extreme cases, high-risk drivers may not even be able to get insurance through a traditional carrier.
+If you’ve been convicted of a DUI or have multiple speeding tickets or at-fault accidents on your record, insurance companies might label you as a high-risk driver.
+High-risk drivers typically pay higher-than-average insurance premiums, as they may be considered riskier to insure than drivers without violations on their records.
+In more extreme cases, high-risk drivers may not be able to get coverage through a traditional carrier.
 That may seem scary, but if you’re a high-risk driver in Pennsylvania, you likely still have options for insuring your vehicle.

-Insurance rates are based on several factors, but driving history is one of the most important.
-If you have a history of certain offenses on your driving record, it may be harder to find affordable coverage.
-Take a closer look at how different events can affect your car insurance.
-The rates listed below are for full coverage car insurance.
+Insurance rates are based on several factors, but driving history is typically one of the most important.
+If you have a DUI, multiple speeding tickets or more than one at-fault accident on your record, it may be harder to find affordable coverage.
+Below we detail how different events may affect your car insurance rates in Pennsylvania.
+The rates listed below are for full coverage car insurance, which includes collision and comprehensive coverage.

 Rates after a speeding ticket